KR-Ravindra/lights-camera-action/Readme.md

 No problems, works with all features as asked.

 ### Comments:
 Learning was a bit steep without foundational knowledge.
 Fun YES!
 Learning YES!
 Not sure when you will scale me to a level of making that Marvel movie you have shown in intro class but I am waiting patiently with lot of hopes.
 As long as this expectation is met, it won't be a waste of time.
 Thanks for very detailed requirements sheet.
-I have tried adding a rotation feature like you did in sample output file and it works perfect.
-I have also added feature to change background.
+- I have tried adding a rotation feature like you did in sample output file and it works perfect.
+- I have also added feature to change background.
+- Adding to all that if you ever want to see teapot again, hit 't'.
+Ofcourse you still need to load one obj file everytime then switch.

 ### To run:
 You need to specify the object file to load at all times like below: